 What the one-child policy does do is reduce population pressure on infrastructure, health, education etc. etc. that the Chinese state is still struggling with anyway.
 It’s not like this is a mysterious area with little research – the whole world knows about the one-child policy and there’s masses and masses of research on it.
 There would at least be hints in academia if there was some sort of eugenics conspiracy or program wrapped up in the one-child policy.

 The Chinese government also seems to be wrapped up in an internal debate about whether or not to relax the one-child policy, as it’s currently generating a dangerous side-effect: a top-heavy population with, to put it bluntly, too many old people and not enough young people.
 That doesn’t seem to me to be the expected result of a finely crafted mass-eugenics program.

 The other thing that Miller totally glosses over (or is just ignorant of) is that the one-child policy is a) very badly implemented in many places and b) has had all sorts of terrible side-effects (other than the top-heavy population issue).
 The first point is that the one-child policy is not evenly implemented, and is very vulnerable to corruption, loop-holes, mismanagement etc. etc.

 The second point is that the one-child policy is creating huge social problems, particularly a dangerous gender imbalance.
 China’s population is steadily moving towards a higher proportion of males, which is really dodgy territory for a society.
-As well as that, having too many males is bad for a population genetically, completely going against Miller’s point.
+Having too many males is generally regarded as a bad thing for a population.

 Update: Pete pointed out in the comments that the one-child policy is actually set up in such a way that non-Han ethnicities and the rural poor have more children than Han urbanites.
 Again, this is the complete opposite of Miller’s argument.